nymtech/developer-tutorials/ipfs-service-provider-tutorial/README.md

 ```

 Once your Service Providers `nym-client` is up and running (on port 1978), navigate to `index.ts` within the `/user-client/src` directory and populate `targetAddress` with the output address that it returns.

+The recommended minimum Node version to run this code is 16.14.0 (vnm use 16)